Feature request #10743

 Use those to start, and maybe add something else in the 0.4-2.5 µm as this is typically what most new hyperspectral imagers shoot for.

-#7 Updated by Etienne Tourigny almost 3 years ago
+#7 Updated by Etienne Tourigny over 3 years ago

 Bryan - is this only for ENVI datasets?
 DO you have an exmaple of e.g. GTiff datasets that have wavelength information?